CrowdLinker/navigation-components/docs/nesting-navigators.md

 ## Summary

-- The Stack component is a lot like the Tabs component, but it can push and pop views off of the itself.
+- The Stack component can push and pop views off of itself.
 This means it unmounts screens that are not active, and is a good candidate for navigators that have a clear logical order, like a multipage form.

-- `useStack()` is a hook that can push and pop views in a Stack
+- `useStack()` is a hook that can push and pop views from any component in a Stack

 - The Modal component can be used to display a modal over top of some content.
-The modal screen will be whatever the you render as the last child of Modal.
-It's also very similar in API to Stack and Tabs
+The modal screen will be whatever the you render as the last child of Modal

-- `useModal()` is a hook that can show and hide the modal
+- `useModal()` is a hook that can show and hide the modal from any component in a Modal

-- Modal and Stack are consumers of Navigator - just like Tabs, and so they can be configured to listen for routes and we can take advantage of the Link component and wire their views together.
+- Modal and Stack work just like Tabs, so they can be configured to listen for routes and linked together with the Link component

 - Navigators can be **composed**, a Stack can be used within a Modal, a Modal within a Stack within a Tabs - any combination that you can imagine!